wbthomason/packer.nvim/README.md

 - Support for `git` tags, branches, revisions, submodules
 - Support for local plugins

+## Requirements
+- You need to be running Neovim v0.5.0+; `packer` makes use of extmarks and other newly-added Neovim features.
+- Your version of Neovim must be compiled with LuaJIT support; `packer` relies on this to detect whether you are running Windows or a Unix-like OS (for path separators)
+- If you are on Windows 10, you need developer mode enabled in order to use local plugins (`packer` needs to use `mklink`, which requires admin privileges - credit to @TimUntersberger for this note)

 ## Quickstart
 To get started, first clone this repository to somewhere on your `packpath`, e.g.:
 ```shell